jam01/SRS-Template/README.md

 ## License

-This template is provided as-is.
-Adapt and extend to meet your organization’s standards and regulatory needs.
+This template is dedicated to the public domain under the [Creative Commons Zero v1.0 Universal (CC0 1.0)](https://creativecommons.org/publicdomain/zero/1.0/) license.

+You can copy, modify, distribute, and use the work, even for commercial purposes, without asking for permission.